GratefulTogether/gratefultogether-ui/README.md

 - Focus on communication between front-end and back-end teams in order to complete and deploy features that have been outlined by the project spec

 ### Tech Stack
-- JavaScript, CSS/HTML, Cypress, Webpack, React, React Router, FETCH API's, Express JS
+- JavaScript, CSS/HTML, Cypress, Webpack, React, React Router, FETCH API's, Action Cable Websockets

-#### Dependencies (if needed)